Urban and Local Politics (Section 13)

 Susan Clarke Young Scholars’ Award

-The Susan Clarke Young Scholars' award recognizes scholars who completed their Ph.D. within the last three years (or are ABDs) and submitted a paper proposal for the 2023 APSA meeting to the 2023 program chairs.
-Please send accepted proposals to the 2024 Program Chairs and indicate that you are eligible for the Susan Clarke Young Scholars' Award.
-Deadline for nominations: March 15, 2024
+The Susan Clarke Young Scholars’ award recognizes scholars who completed their Ph.D. within the last three years (or are ABDs) and submitted a paper proposal for the 2025 APSA meeting to the 2025 program chairs.
+Deadline for nominations: March 15, 2026

 Award Committee